Perspectives on Contemporary Music Theory: Essays in Honor of Kevin Korsyn, co-edited with Bryan Parkhurst. New York: Routledge, 2023.

 In some sentential Classical themes, the initial presentation module is followed by a continuation module that retrospectively becomes a new presentation, thus triggering a new sentence.
 In other cases, the presentation (or compound basic idea) is followed by a continuation that retrospectively becomes the antecedent of a period.

 The Norton Guide to Teaching Music Theory, co-edited with Rachel Lumsden.
 New York: W. W. Norton, 2017.

-This will be the first printed collection of its kind: over 20 essays by scholars from across the discipline on all aspects of theory pedagogy, including social equality in the classroom, theory and performance, aural skills, music cognition, movement, improvisation, model composition, and much more.
+This is the first book of its kind, with over 20 essays by scholars from across the discipline on all aspects of theory pedagogy, including social equality in the classroom, theory and performance, aural skills, music cognition, movement, improvisation, model composition, and much more.

 Performative Analysis: Reimagining Music Theory for Performance.
 Rochester: University of Rochester Press, 2016.

 Analytical insights are artistic interpretations, not scientific, objective facts.
 As such, the performance need not somehow express or communicate them in order to prove its validity.
 The imperative, rather, is to respond to such insights in various creative ways.